LykheangPeng/PBSU_Web_Design_101/README.md

 # PBSU_Web_Design_101
 This repository for course material on Preah Sihamoniraja Buddhist University Web Design-101.

 This couse will covered for 12 sessions.
 There would be covered on fundamental topic on web design and development.
-This course mainly focus on topic such as HTML, CSS, Javacript, and responsive design.
+This course mainly focus on topic such as HTML, CSS, Java script, and responsive design.

 The expectation of this course:
 - Knowledge on fundamental of Web Development and Design